What is a flat rate patent application?

 Why do so many US law firms disfavor fixed fees for filing patents?

 My hunch is that the vast majority of US lawyers and law firms, whether in IP or any other practice area, are still accustomed to the old school hourly rate.
-I think there are still certain legal matters where hourly billing is appropriate and fair to both the attorney and the client, e.g., patent litigation, trademark litigation, capital raises and other more complex deals.
+To be fair, there are certain legal matters where hourly billing is more appropriate.
+For example, hourly billing in trademark or patent litigation may be fair to both the attorney and the client.

-The hourly rate reduces risk for the attorney because the attorney knows that whatever time spent on a matter will be captured.
-For clients, the hourly rate increases risk because the client may be liable for higher fees than expected for a particular matter.
-Hourly rates also makes budgeting a challenge for clients.
+The hourly rate model reduces risk for the attorney and increases risk for the client.
+The attorney knows that whatever time spent on a matter will be captured.
+The client may be liable for higher fees than expected for a particular matter.
+Hourly rates also make budgeting a challenge for clients.

-When it comes to patent prosecution, which carries less uncertainty in comparison to IP litigation or an M&A deal, an IP firm may can make flat rate billing profitable by running an efficient process.
-Streamlined docketing and reporting procedures enable a firm to “no charge” for such administrative tasks while only billing when real legal work is involved.
+When it comes to patent prosecution, which carries less uncertainty in comparison to IP litigation or an M&A deal, an IP firm may make flat rate billing profitable by running an efficient process.
+Streamlined docketing and reporting procedures enable a firm to avoid charging for administrative tasks.
+Only real legal work would be biled.
 Clients benefit from the transparency as they know when and how much their IP attorney will charge.

 Do we bill flat rates for patent applications?